What is ENS all about

 As part of your ENS studies, you will select a methods course that will support you with your research project and dissertation writing.
 The aim is to you to develop advanced skills of analysis and how to conduct research in humanities or in the social sciences, depending on your study track.
 You will be able to choose your course from a list of methods courses provided by ENS and other graduate programs at the University of Helsinki.
 The list of courses will be confirmed for each academic year.

-Career Course is organized with UH Career Services.
-This course includes lectures and seminars related to career planning and job hunting including self-assessment assignments, learning diaries, group work and visits to potential employers.
-After having completed Career Course you have improved your career planning and job seeking skills, know how to identify different aspects of self-assessment, recognize your competence areas and skills, and know how to document them.
+Career Courses are organized in cooperation with UH Career Services.
+The Working Life Project course module includes lectures and seminars related to career planning and job hunting including self-assessment assignments, learning diaries, group work and visits to potential employers.
+After having completed this module you have improved your career planning and job seeking skills, you know how to identify different aspects of self-assessment, recognize your competence areas and skills, and know how to document them.

 In addition to courses in the ENS structure, you can choose additional optional studies freely from courses available in the University of Helsinki.
 These may be language courses, studies in other disciplines and programme, or you can include an internship in your optional studies.